ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 exactly match the RFC5322.From domain.

-However, a DKIM signature bearing a value of "d=com" would never allow an "in alignment" result, as "com" should appear on all public suffix lists (see (#public-suffix-lists)) and therefore cannot be an Organizational Domain.
+However, a DKIM signature bearing a value of "d=com" would never allow an "in alignment" result, as "com" should be identified as a PSD and therefore cannot be an Organizational Domain.

 Note that a single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM signature